SoftwarePlumbers/typed-patch/README.md

 In the case of array properties, getAttrProps may also return the following metadata:

-* `key` the name of a property that uniquely identifies elements in the array
-* `keyComparator` a compator object for comparing keys
-* `sorted` defines if the array can be assumed to be sorted by `key`
 * `collectionElementType` the type of elements in the array
 * `collectionElementFactory` a factor object for creating new array elements
+* `map` determines if an array can be treated as a map.
+* `key` the name of a property that uniquely identifies elements in the array (defaults to 'key')
+* `keyComparator` a comparator object for comparing keys
+* `sorted` defines if the array can be assumed to be sorted by `key`

+Maps are diffed and merged by comparing a sorted lists of key values; the order of maps may not be preserved in the merge operation.
+For a map to be successfully patched, it must possess a key property.
+Non-maps are diffed using an LCS algorithm.
+As of now, the 'key' and 'keyComparator' options are only significant for maps.